 PMBS is committed to protecting the public by ensuring that every Chartered Mediator:

-• Meets validated competency standards
+- Meets validated competency standards

-• Maintains ongoing professional development
+- Promotes ongoing professional development

-• Practices with integrity, neutrality, and professionalism
+- Practices with integrity, impartiality, and professionalism